node-organic/organic-stem-devtools/README.md

   ```
   $ cd /full/path/to/stem-seed
   $ npm install angelscripts-stack-use organic-stem-skeleton
-  $
   $ angel stack use devtools &&
-  angel stack use devtools-client &&
-  angel stack use devtools-deploy &&
-  angel stack use devtools-less &&
-  angel stack use devtools-webpack &&
+  $ git add --all && git commit
-  angel stack use devtools-browserify &&
+  // angel stack use all devtools upgrades, this will cache node_modules deps
   git reset --hard HEAD
   ```